-Jake Stewart is based in the Charlotte office of Cranfill Sumner & Hartzog LLP, where he has been practicing workers’ compensation law since joining the firm in 2016.
+Jake Stewart is based in the Charlotte office of Cranfill Sumner LLP, where he practices workers’ compensation and employment law.

 Jake has had the opportunity to handle a variety of different types of workers’ compensation claims.
-He has experience handling all types of injury by accident and specific traumatic injury claims, as well as claims alleging occupational diseases as a result of work-related exposure to asbestos and other hazardous materials.
-Additionally, he has handled death claims for both occupational disease claims and injury by accident claims.
+He has experience handling all types of injury by accident and specific traumatic incident claims, as well as occupational disease claims where work-related exposure to asbestos and other hazardous materials is alleged.
+Additionally, he has experience handling death claims for both occupational disease claims and injury by accident claims.
 Jake enjoys working with clients to determine their needs and goals, and then achieving those goals at mediation and in litigation before the Industrial Commission.

 Most Recent Posts